MrYoungDS/DSp4Postfix/README.md

 Finally, determine what you will return.

 ## Part Five: Commit Project
-When you have finished your solution and are ready to submit, make your final commit and push everything up to GitHub.
+When you have finished your solution and are ready to submit, make your final commit and push everything up to GitHub Classroom.

 ## Bonus: Infix Expression Evaluator
 Implement the following algorithm for the evaluation of arithmetic infix expressions.

 Each operator has a precedence.
-The + and - operators have the lowest precedence, * and / have a higher (and equal) precedence, and ^ (which denotes “ raising to a power” in this project) has the highest.
+The + and - operators have the lowest precedence, * and / have a higher (and equal) precedence, and ^ (which denotes "raising to a power" in this project) has the highest.
 For example,

 3 * 4 ^ 2 + 5